M391A2K43DB1-CWE - Flash Memory SAMSUNG - Free user manual and instructions

 How to handle the module

-Main root causes are wrong handling method and mechanical damage.
+The main root causes are wrong handling methods and mechanical damage.

-Current products have more cap. & resistors and the sizes of those passives are reduced and most of them are located around edge area.
+Current products have more capacitors and resistors, and the sizes of those passives are reduced, and most of them are located around the edge area.

-These characteristics require more cautious module handling method.
+These characteristics require a more cautious module handling method.

-This guide book tries to find out tendency and range of module crack pattern based on experiments from several aspects.
-The main purpose is to reinforce Samsung's process control and help customer effectively control module handling process.
+This guide book tries to find out the tendency and range of module crack patterns based on experiments from several aspects.
+The main purpose is to reinforce Samsung's process control and help customers effectively control the module handling process.

-Test methods are PCB Bow, Twist, Drop Test, UTM(Universal Testing Machine) Test for DRAM, Resister & Capacitor.
-We observed crack phenomena and tendency through the datum and pictures.
-Tested products are limited to Registered DIMM [RDIMM], Unbuffered DIMM [UDIMM] and BOC PKG based Module, therefore test results might be different when applied to other products.
+Test methods are PCB Bow, Twist, Drop Test, UTM (Universal Testing Machine) Test for DRAM, Resistor & Capacitor.
+We observed crack phenomena and tendencies through the data and pictures.
+Tested products are limited to Registered DIMM [RDIMM], Unbuffered DIMM [UDIMM], and BOC PKG based modules, therefore test results might be different when applied to other products.

 Memory Module Introduction